krendlV/MUSCLE/README.md

 ## 🧪 Open Beta Phase

 This project is in open beta.
-We're seeking feedback to improve both versions.
+I am seeking feedback to improve both versions.

 **How to contribute:**
 - **🐛 Issues**: Report bugs in the relevant repository